 Inheritance Tax is a self-assessment tax.
 If you have received a gift or inheritance then you are responsible for paying any Inheritance Tax that is due.
 All gifts and inheritances taken received on or after December 1991, that come within the same group threshold, are added together to determine the amount of tax payable on the current inheritance.

-The current rate of inheritance tax, for gifts or inheritance received on or after the 5 of December, 2012, is 33%.
+The current rate of inheritance tax, for gifts or inheritance received is 33%.

 If you have received a gift or inheritance which is liable to inheritance tax or where the gift /inheritance that you receive exceeds 80% of your threshold you must file an IT38 return with the Revenue Commissioners and pay any tax due.
 You should also in the IT38 set out any previous gifts/inheritance that you received from the same the same threshold after the 2nd of December 1991.